Islandora-Collaboration-Group/ISLE/docs/contributor-docs/editing-local.md

 * Run the `mkdocs` software
 * Edit documentation files locally
 * Commit changes to git
-* Push committed changes to the online ISLE Github.com git repository
+* Push committed changes to the online ISLE github.com git repository
-* Create pull request for review on ISLE Github.com
+* Create pull request for review on ISLE github.com

 #### Assumptions / Prerequisites

 * `mkdocs` and `mkdocs-material` theme are installed following the [Installing Mkdocs](../contributor-docs/mkdocs.md) documentation.
 * The ISLE project directory has been cloned to the end user's personal computer in an appropriate Code or Project Directory.
    * `git clone https://github.com/Islandora-Collaboration-Group/ISLE.git`
-* Familiarity or comfortability with git and cli commands.
+* Familiarity or comfortability with git and CLI commands.
 * End user has a web browser opened to this URL: [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
 * End user has a terminal open with `mkdocs serve` running.